 - Terrestrial land-use changes along the Missouri National Recreational River

-- Effects of contaminants and pathogens on amphibians along the Missouri River
+- Interactive effects of contaminants and pathogens on amphibians along the Missouri River

 - Ethnohistorical relationships among American Indian tribes and the Missouri River